ELF-Lab/VisualWorldTools/README.md

 5. When the experiment is done, swtich to the Analyze tab to view the recording.

 Note that if you are not changing the participant number each time you run the experiment, you will need to always be creating a new project or Tobii Pro Lab will complain that that participant already exists in the current project.

+### What happens in `wiigwaas.py`?
+This example experiment involves a brief set-up stage (including calibration), followed by repeated calls to `trial()`.
+The flow of each trial, from the participant perspective, is as follows:
+1. Display a blank screen for a brief period.
+2. Display a buffer screen until the user clicks/taps.
+3. Display a fixation cross and perform a dritft check.
+    - If failed, recalibrate.
+4. Show the stimuli and play the audio.
+At this point, there are a few different options for user input:
+    - A click/tap on a stimulus image leads to a box displayed around the selected image and an associated checkmark confirmation button appearing.
+Only one stimulus can be selected at a time, so a click/tap on a different image will move the box and checkmark.
+    - A click/tap on the repeat icon will make the audio replay.
+    - A click/tap on a checkmark button will confirm their choice and end this trial.

 ## `display_resources.py`
 This module contains functions related to what shows up on the screen.